thevinter/thevinter.github.io/_posts/2019-01-04-the-town-of-vallaki.md

 Try to have one major event and a couple of minor ones each day, not more than that.
 Don't introduce both the Baron and Lady Fiona on the same day for example.

-Don't railroad the players and let them do whatever they want.
+**Don't railroad the players** and let them do whatever they want.
 Just remember that Vallaki is a living place and events happens even if the players doesn't know about them.
 You could of course postpone some of the crucial ones (like the feast) if the players are not in town, but I prefer to let the story go as planned.

 This is how a Vallaki session might go:
 * The players arrive from the East Gate and check the Stockyard and Rictavio's Wagon.
 * Then they go to the Blue Water Inn and get some quests and learn a bit more about the city
 * In the evening they're invited to dinner by the Baron and learn about lady Fiona
 * On the next day they have some spare time so they explore the city
-* Or they just go straight to Wachterhouse
+* Or they just go straight to Wachterhaus
-* If they didn't go to Wachterhouse then they recieve an invitation from Lady Fiona itself and they get the quest to help her
+* If they didn't go to Wachterhaus then they recieve an invitation from Lady Fiona itself and they get the quest to help her
 * On the third day they're free to explore and do whatever they want.
 They might learn about the bones if they haven't yet, they might check the Vistani camp and try to save Annabelle or they might go to the Winery
 * At night, if not prevented, the fast happens
 * Then the story branches depending on your player's actions